 The best use of LinkedIn is using all of the features possible including the blogging platform, increasing your network with quantity and quality contacts, and the potential for quality engagement.

 For those of you who think the current version of Snapchat is running Twitter out of town anytime soon, well, let me know how it works out for you.
-Twitter is a multi-media platform proven to be a real-time job posting board without feeling like a posting board for savvy users.
-If you are putting forward your best brand forward, you can attract, network, research, and present all on one platform.
+Twitter is a multi-media platform proven to be a real-time job application posting board without feeling like a posting board for savvy users.
+If you are putting forward your best brand, you can attract, network, research, and present all on one platform.

 It is still the best networking tool a job seeker can use without the fences of LinkedIn or Facebook.
 Employers can see your body of work throughout time to vet and decide if your value is the embodiment of their mission.